 Singer.
 Songwriter.
 Musician.
 Artist.

 The summer of 2017 was a transformative time for Jeffrey Scott Joslin II.
-In the midst of what he thought was a creative upswing in his life (though not including any restful sleep) it unfortunately morphed into his worst nightmare.
+In the midst of what he thought was a creative upswing in his life, it unfortunately morphed into his worst nightmare.
 Jeffrey found himself suddenly on the inside of a psychiatric hospital being told he was delusional, hallucinating and then eventually came to learn he had lifelong overlooked bipolar tendencies.

-Like other inspired and talented musicians (Mozart, Beethoven, George Gershwin, Brian Wilson, Ray Davies of The Kinks and Syd Barrett of Pink Floyd) Jeffrey knew he would have to come to terms with his mental condition and make it work for his art rather than against it.
+Like other inspired and talented musicians (Mozart, Beethoven, George Gershwin, Brian Wilson, Ray Davies of The Kinks and Syd Barrett of Pink Floyd) Jeffrey knew he would have to come to terms with his experience and make it work for his art rather than against it.

 Not only does Jeffrey play guitar, bass, drums and keyboard on his Americana driven songs; Jeffrey also produces, records and mixes his albums as well as composes, writes the lyrics and develops and executes the art direction.